- Quick Links for

 All computing facilities in the Department are connected by gigabit Ethernet switches to the University's gigabit network backbone.

-We have Human-Computer Interaction Initiative, equipped with a 4x3 40" LCD video wall, a 120" active stereo 3D projection system, a 360o camera array for real-time image capturing.
-There is also a GPU HPC cluster for GPU computation.
+We have Human-Computer Interaction Initiative, equipped with a 120" active stereo 3D projection system, different type of robots, e.g. Pepper robot, and different multi-touch large displays.
+There is also a GPU HPC clusters for GPU computation.

 The Department is committed to keeping its computing facilities up-to-date.